top of page

 14. Perform other tasks as may be assigned by the Assembly.

-15. The Executive Council shall not administer or govern all or any of the members of the Alliance and shall have no authority whatsoever to decide on issues internal to any member organization or on issues of controversy among several participating organizations.
+The Executive Council shall not administer or govern all or any of the members of the Alliance and shall have no authority whatsoever to decide on issues internal to any member organization or on issues of controversy among several participating organizations.
 It may make requests or proposals that are subject to the decision of all or any of the participating organizations.

-2. Composition of the Executive Council: Nine (9) members shall constitute the Executive Council – Chairperson, Vice Chairperson, Secretary General, Treasurer, Auditor, and Regional Chair(s).
+These members shall constitute the Executive Council – Chairperson, Vice Chairperson, Secretary General, Treasurer, Auditor, and Regional Chair(s).

 1. The Chairperson of the Alliance shall represent and speak on behalf of the Alliance in any functions, public gatherings and media releases, stand as signatory representative for the Alliance in legal documents and statements, and preside over EC meetings.